Mummy’s Wish is dedicated to the provision of practical support that keeps families functioning during mum’s cancer treatment.

 - provide resources to help you talk to your kids about your illness and treatment

-- arranging delivery of nutritious family meals during treatment
+- house cleaning; or arranging delivery of nutritious family meals during treatment; or gardening

 - referrals to other support agencies best suited to the family’s needs

-Each mum’s Support Coordinator will keep in touch with them throughout their treatment, checking in from time to time, to help minimise the distressing impact a cancer diagnosis can have on a family.
+Support Coordinators will keep in touch with each mum throughout their treatment, checking in from time to time, to help minimise the distressing impact a cancer diagnosis can have on a family.